- 1. How does salary sacrificing work?

 - 10. Where do I go for more information on salary sacrificing?

-Salary sacrificing, by making before-tax superannuation contributions, is a popular strategy for employees on middle-to-high incomes.
-The deal is that you increase your superannuation balance (and pay 15% contributions tax) while reducing the amount of income tax payable (up to 46.5%) on your salary or wages.
+Salary sacrificing, by making before-tax super contributions, is a popular strategy for employees on middle-to-high incomes.
+The deal is that you increase your superannuation balance (and pay 15% contributions tax, and for those earning more than $300,000, 30% tax on super contributions) while reducing the amount of income tax payable (up to 49% including Medicare levy) on your salary or wages.

 Before you decide to arrange a salary sacrifice arrangement using superannuation contributions, chat to your accountant about the tax implications, and ensure you do not lose out financially on your employment package.